 “Struggle should be celebrated, not feared,” says Mansfield.
 “We talk a lot in my classroom about why I make them struggle.”
 Her students know that they’re learning more when they get the answer wrong.

-So about calling them “smart”
+Alternatives to calling them “smart”

 Instead of labeling your kid as smart, talented or gifted, parents should praise their kids’ hard work and effort, Mansfield says.